Vietnam.vn - Nền tảng quảng bá Việt Nam

 The skull was then excavated and dated to be approximately 33.8 million years old.

-Thus this terrible creature ruled ancient Egypt - then a verdant land - throughout the Oligocene and for millions of years to come.
+Thus this terrible creature ruled ancient Egypt - then a verdant land - throughout the Oligocene and the millions of years that followed.

 By 18 million years ago, some members of its lineage were still among the largest carnivorous mammals ever to have appeared on the planet.